flowagentnu/1rel-documentation/docs/Forms/forms-pages-submit&cancel-triggers.md

   }
 }
 ```
-This complex trigger involves multiple actions: insert, update, and relate.
-It uses breakAfter: false to continue executing subsequent actions without stopping the flow, ending with endflow: true.
+This complex trigger involves multiple actions: `insert`, `update`, and `relate`.
+It uses `breakAfter: false` to continue executing subsequent actions without stopping the flow, ending with `endflow: true`.

 #### Trigger with "dynamicdata" and "createInModule"
 ```json